immcantation/dowser/docs/install.md

 Download
 -------------------------------------------------------------------------------

-The latest stable release of Dowser can be downloaded from
+The latest stable release of `dowser` can be downloaded from
 <a href="http://cran.rstudio.com/web/packages/dowser" target="_blank">CRAN</a>
 or <a href="https://bitbucket.org/kleinstein/dowser/downloads" target="_blank">Bitbucket</a>.

 Installing Released Versions
 -------------------------------------------------------------------------------

-The simplest way to install dowser is via CRAN:
+The simplest way to install `dowser` is via CRAN:

 ```R
 install.packages("dowser")